The True Cost of Workload-Related Outages

 (Weekly Revenue / Weekly Work Hours) x Downtime in Hours = LOST REVENUE

-For example, if you usually make $20,000 per week over the course of 40 work hours, two hours of downtime will result in a loss of $1,000.
+For example, if you usually make $100,000 per week over the course of 40 work hours, two hours of downtime will result in a loss of $5,000 in revenue.
 Those two hours just cost you five percent of your weekly total revenue.

 And the bigger the business, the more revenue generated, making the risk even greater.
-Small enterprises whose success doesn’t rely entirely on uptime can sometimes absorb those risks — a restaurant’s website going down for an hour won’t substantially affect business.
+Small enterprises whose success doesn’t rely entirely on uptime can sometimes absorb those risks.
+If a non-chain restaurant’s website goes down for an hour, it won’t substantially affect business.
+However, if a fast food chain has their computer systems go down for an hour as a result of a server overload, that'll result in a hit for the day.

-However, if you rely on having your business fully fuctional 100% of the time, downtime can cost your dearly.
+If you, like most businesses in 2019, rely on being fully fuctional 100% of the time, downtime can cost your dearly.
 For example, in 2013, Amazon lost almost $5 million over the course of just a 49-minute outage, according to Network World.
+An IT outage of 49 minutes could cost any large e-tailer millions.

 Of course, when you have an outage, you still have to pay your employees, and you'll need to make up for lost time with earned revenue.
-Team members could be doing something productive (like bringing the systems back up), but in a worst-case scenario, they could also simply be sitting idly around the office, unable to do their jobs.
+Team members might be able to be doing something productive (like bringing the systems back up), but in a worst-case scenario, they could also simply be sitting idly around the office, unable to do their jobs.

 Here’s a simple method to calculate those fixed costs: